- Religion and Philosophy»

 Depression is a complex condition with many causes, such as a chemical imbalance in brain, physical and mental exhaustion, past trauma, grief and loss, and emotional pain.
 Some people benefit from psychological help, therapy, and/or medication.
 In many cases, their depression is not their choice or their fault.

-Depression equals a lack of faith
+Myth: Depression equals a lack of faith

 Some Christians argue that Christians should be able to reject depression by applying faith.
 However, many people who are definitely full of faith struggle at times.